PrinceOfCzechia/Dogfight/README.md

 Once the player's HP drops to zero, the game loop stops.
 If any explosions are currently present, their time still runs, text 'GAME OVER' is displayed in the middle of the screen.

 ### TODOs
-TODO: add a bomb
+TODO: L_SHIFT to show/hide bomb aim

-TODO: airship position should not collide with each other or with the tank
+TODO: add airship and tank spawning rule so they do not collide

 TODO: enemy rotation